 "I seriously doubt it," Roy said, defeated.
 "You should call this case cold and move on, dead Marines or not."

 "I do not have the authority to give you permission to be in this country at this moment."
-Roy adamantly put his arms across his chest.
+Roy adamantly put his arms across his chest, as if he had the audacity to now send us back to the States.
 "Your trip has been for nothing, my friends.
 I should tell the driver to turn around and head back to the airport."

 "On a busy road like this with too many pedestrians and vehicles?
 I think not."
 Tony smiled.
 "Now, I did not finish.
 In addition, Sir, we have another Marine, who has been on the case in 1995.
 He's alive, but will be targeted unless we shut down the Black Crusade.
-One of his daughters has already been murdered in cold blood.
+One of his daughters has already been murdered in cold blood, and at our director's home, mind you.
 Should the rest of his family be killed, just the same way as the daughter was?"

 I shuddered visibly.
 I could be next.
 Mara seemed to be the appetizer.
-Jay's in Iraq, but there's always me, the one helping to bring them down.
+Jay is in Iraq, but there's always me, the one helping to bring them down.

 "Considering how one of your victim's relations is also a prisoner of the same people who won their asylum?"
-Roy snapped, not specifying who it was, although Felix Henderson was on everyone's minds.
-"No, I don't think that we will be handing over jurisdiction of this case to N.C.I.S. this time.
+Roy snapped, not specifying who it was, although Felix Henderson was on everyone's minds and he fit the bill perfectly.
+"No, I don't think that we will be handing over jurisdiction of this case to NCIS this time.
 My boss has kindly asked that all files be forwarded to him and to close it on your end."

 McGee closed his computer silently as if to shut it down completely, pleading to Gibbs on his left with his eyes that he not hand over the machine.
-He knew that all of our case files (well, copies of them) are on the laptop that he brought with him.
-Roy knew that and was holding his hand out for the electronic device, like a child at Christmas wanting his presents.
+He knew that all of our case files (well, copies of them anyway) are on the laptop that he brought with him.
+Roy knew that and was holding his hand out for the electronic device, like a child at Christmas wanting his presents and being impatient about it.
 However, that want was quenched pretty quickly.

-"We're going to have to send them from D.C.," Gibbs quickly lied to Roy, motioning that McGee's computer be kept with him.
+"We're going to have to send them from DC upon our return," Gibbs quickly lied to Roy, motioning that McGee's computer be kept with him.
 "The computer is used for tracking."

 Roy was not convinced.
 "I'm sorry, Special Agent Gibbs.
 My orders were to confiscate any equipment that you've brought with you, personal cell phones and such excluded.
 Now, hand over the –"

 Suddenly, what sounded like an exploding noise was heard under our feet.
-With the driver barely in control of the limo, the vehicle was swaying to and fro, threatening an accident.
+With the driver barely in control of the limo, the vehicle was swaying to and fro, threatening an accident into a stand on the right.
 People around us ran to get out of the way with no one luckily hurt (as far as I knew).
-However, store stalls were knocked over and numerous fruits and vegetables scattered across the limo windows and windshield.
+However, store stalls were knocked over without our help and numerous fruits and vegetables scattered across the limo windows and windshield.

-"The National Police knows," Roy revealed.
+"The National Police knows," Roy revealed, annoyed as his nervousness turned to suspicion.
 "Our president knows.
 Other than that, I don't know who –"

 A crash and another gunshot aimed towards the car interrupted Roy.
 When I looked out of the tinted window, I saw that we had run into some garbage in the alleyway, making the limo stink like a car hitting a skunk on the road.
 However, concerning where that gunshot came from, I couldn't tell, nor could I see where the target was.
 It did get Gibbs fired up, although he was pretty calm about it.